Mediterranean Allied Air Forces: Organization of the MAAF

 Air Vice-Marshal Hugh Lloyd was commander of NACAF and he stayed on as commander of MACAF.
 Doolittle of NASAF who temporarily commanded the new 15th Air Force before going to England to command the 8th Air Force, was replaced by Twining for the new MASAF.
 Coningham of NATAF who assumed command of Second Tactical Air Force, was replaced by Cannon of the new MATAF.
 Cannon also commanded the 12th Air Force which under the new MAAF organization was much more recognizable than it had been under the previous MAC/NAAF organization.
-When the 12th Air Force transferred all of its heavy bomb groups and its B-26 Marauder medium bomb groups to the 15th Air Force, the 12th became strictly a tactical air force and the 15th became a strategic air force (November 1, 1943).
+When the 12th Air Force transferred all of its heavy bomb groups and its Martin B-26 Marauder medium bomb groups to the 15th Air Force, the 12th became strictly a tactical air force and the 15th became a strategic air force (November 1, 1943).
 Twining commanded both MASAF and the 15th Air Force just as Cannon commanded both MATAF and the 12th Air Force.
 This helped to provide the unified command structure that was a major goal of the reorganization.

 Lieutenant General Carl Spaatz, the previous NAAF, 12th Air Force, and 8th Air Force commander, took over the new United States Strategic Air Forces (USSTAF) consisting of Doolittle's 8th Air Force and Twining's 15th Air Force.
 This allowed Spaatz to borrow the 15th in Italy for long-range strategic bombing of European targets when inclement weather in England prevented the 8th from flying missions.
 Under this scenario, some heavy bombers took off from Italy, bombed German targets, and landed in England.
+This became known as Shuttle bombing.
 Similarly, some flew the opposite route.
 Overnight stops in Russia were also made by some of the long-range bombers of the 8th and 15th Air Forces.

 AVM John Whitford replaced Lloyd in November 1944.
 Sir Guy Garrod replaced Slessor in early 1945.

+Northwest African Coastal Air Force (NACAF) was established at Algiers, Algeria in early 1943.
+Within the year, on December 10, 1943 it was renamed the Mediterranean Allied Coastal Air Force.
+MACAF moved its main headquarters to Caserta, Italy, south of Rome, in early 1944 as operations shifted to the Italian mainland.
+It was renamed Mediterranean Coastal Air Forces on August 1, 1945, remaining stationed at Caserta.